 But there’s no innovation or added value for the advertiser in these advertising options, as publishers simply transfer what they know about print into a digital medium.
 Advertisers are wising up and choosing to work with publishers who can offer more bang for their buck.
 We believe that lies in custom content, but we’ll get to that in a minute.

-Yesterday we talked about how publishers are selling multiplatform sponsorships.
+We have talked about how publishers are selling multiplatform sponsorships in the past.
 Rate cards now include banner and text ads on websites, social media campaigns, lead generation opportunities, enhanced directory listings and most notably, sponsored content and distribution.
 Multiplatform magazines no longer have rate cards that look anything like the above.
 Instead they include massive layers of content, like this example of a Diamond package that a multiplatform publisher might be selling.

 In this sample of a 5-year magazine rate card plan, you can see that from year one to year five, advertisers pay more as print, digital and email circulation increases.